 - The traditional pots de creme flavor was vanilla but recipes can be found in many flavors including the very prominent chocolate as well as caramel, pumpkin or coffee.

-If we’ve missed some Pots de Creme fun facts, please feel free to let us know.
+If we missed any pots de creme fun facts, please feel free to let us know in the comment section below.
 We always love to add to these lists.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.

 Reference: Wikipedia: Fun Facts about Pot de Creme.